 GSP Group aggregation involves the calculation of a Supplier’s consumption by the application of the appropriate profile to Supplier Purchase Matrix (SPM) cells.
 The SVAA will use the profiles to derive consumption values for each half hour, for each Supplier, for those of their customers that do not have Half Hourly (HH) metering installed.
 These profiled HH values are then adjusted for line loss.

 Half Hourly Data Aggregators (HHDAs) supply aggregated values, where appropriate by BM Unit level, where HH SVA Metering Systems are installed or where they are provided by approved systems designed to estimate them for unmetered supplies.
 The HHDAs aggregate the values for all HH SVA Metering Systems for a Supplier, and supply the separate totals as an input into the SVAA for each half hour over the Settlement Day for use in the Supplier Volume Allocation (SVA) Runs.

+The HHDA will supply up to 60 days of historic volumes to the SVAA when requested, where a Supplier or Virtual Lead Party has opted to use a Baselining Methodology (for a Metering System participating in the Balancing Mechanism).

 NHH Data Aggregators (NHHDAs) are responsible for aggregation of NHH SVA Metering Systems (including unmetered supplies).
 The aggregation carried out by the NHHDAs is sent to the SVAA and will be used as an input into the SVA Runs.
 Each NHH SVA Metering System has one or more Estimated Annual Consumption (EAC) and Annualised Advance (AA) value(s) associated with it.
 The NHHDA sums the EACs and AAs for each Supplier and valid Settlement Class and sends the aggregated values to the SVAA.